openebs/website/docs/main/faqs/faqs.md

 Then driver will find the nearest size in Mi, the size allocated will be ((1G + 1Mi - 1) / Mi) * Mi, which will be 954Mi.

 PVC size as zero in not a valid capacity.
-The minimum allocatable size for the ZFS-LocalPV driver is 1Mi, which means that if we are requesting 1 byte of storage space then 1Mi will be allocated for the volume.
+The minimum allocatable size for the Local PV ZFS driver is 1Mi, which means that if we are requesting 1 byte of storage space then 1Mi will be allocated for the volume.

 [Go to top](#top)